Lake Superior Facts

 While in Duluth, you will want to visit Canal Park to watch ships come in and visit the Lake Superior Marine Museum.
 Enjoy a stroll along the lake walk, see the Duluth Aquarium, the Lake Superior Zoo and more.

-From Duluth, travel on up the Lake Superior North Shore to state parks and enchanting small towns that are situated along the lake.
-Or take a few days to do the complete Lake Superior Circle Tour.
+From Duluth, travel on up the Lake Superior North Shore to state parks like Gooseberry Falls, Grand Portage and others.
+Enchanting small towns are situated along the lake.
+Make stops at Knife River, Two Harbors and Grand Marais.

 Other visitors to Minnesota would love to have you share your Lake Superior memories, stories and photos!